I have been working in chat support for over 3 years.

 Besides feeling appreciated and not thinking about leaving, employees simply are healthier which improves productivity.
 They will take advantage of the insurance if needed and won’t wait till something gets really bad.
 Because that’s the moment real problems start for both, employee and employer.
 Long leave of absence and low productivity are only 2 things you may want to prevent.

 Other benefits at LiveChat can be found in two drawers in our kitchen, packed with delicious things like nuts, chips, chocolate, dried fruits and much more.
-Of course this drawers could lead to obesity and that’s where another benefit comes in handy.
+Of course, these drawers could lead to obesity and that’s where another benefit comes in handy.
 We received a card called “Multisport” which allows us to use any kind of sport activity in our town for free or with a nice discount.

-As the owner or manager you need to see the bigger picture.
+As the owner or manager, you need to see the bigger picture.

 Providing such benefits definitely pays out.
 There is nothing worse than letting unmotivated employees handle your customers.